lumina-desktop/lumina-docs/lumina.rst

  make

-.. note:: if you encounter an issue trying to compile source on a non-PC-BSD® system, refer to the "How to build from source" section of the
+.. note:: If you encounter an issue trying to compile source on a non-PC-BSD® system, refer to the "How to build from source" section of the
    `README <https://github.com/pcbsd/lumina/blob/master/README.md>`_ for some additional tips.

 If you wish to also install the compiled applications, run this command which requires superuser privileges::